gcsescience.com 31 gcsescience.com

 The number of ions in the conical flask starts to decrease

-and the current flowing through the solution will be seen to decrease.
+and the current flowing through the solution will decrease.

 At neutralisation all of the hydrogen ions and hydroxide ions